-- We will engage in Scottish Book Trust's 'Reading Schools' Gold accreditation programme, establishing a Reading Schools Leadership Group and staff working group. - We will refresh our class libraries. - We will arrange visits to Blantyre Library for all classes. - We will introduce class novels linked to our interdisciplinary topics. - We will work collaboratively with other schools in the Learning Community to engage in book-themed activities. - We will organise activities to increase parental engagement and community involvement in the development of reading for pleasure. - We will organise a Literacy Open Day for all classes, with a focus on developing children's reading skills. - We will review and update our reading assessments. - We will deliver targeted support for identified children who are not on track for Reading and Writing.
+- We established a Reading Schools Leadership Group and a staff working group to support the development of reading for pleasure across the school.
+We also successfully achieved a Gold Reading Schools Award. - · We refreshed all our class libraries. - All classes had the opportunity to visit Blantyre Library. - We introduced new novels linked to our class interdisciplinary topics. - A few classes engaged in book-themed activities with other schools in the Learning Community. - We developed a community library in our school to increase parental and community involvement in the development of reading for pleasure. - We organised a whole school Literacy Open Day for all classes, with a focus on developing children's reading skills. - Working in partnership with other schools in our Learning Community, we developed new reading assessments for all stages. - We organised and delivered targeted support for identified children who were not on track for Reading and Writing.